De Montfort University Rowing Club: History

-DMURC has fluctuated in size through its years currently standing at about 80-90 members, in 2007 the club size was at about 25-30 members and has been growing ever since.
-Because of this increase in size the club has had to add new positions to its committee to help cope with the enlarged numbers.
-These include vice captains for the freshers captains positions in 2010 and a head of coxswains position in 2011.
-There have always been senior captains, fresher captains, social secretaries and head positions (president, secretary, treasurer and H&S officer) in the club.
+DMURC has fluctuated in size through its years currently standing at about 80–90 members; in 2007 the club size was at about 25–30 members.

-The club has always had a close association with both Leicester Rowing Club and its University rival the University of Leicester Boat Club.
-A report from 1997 states that De Montfort University contributed £10,000 of partnership funding towards the building of Leicester Rowing Clubs boathouse, this gave the opportunity for the University to store 4 coxed fours and one coxed eight for their squads to use.
-There have been DMURC / Leicester RC composite boats in the past (Women's 8+, WEHORR, 1996) but these haven't materialised in recent years, although many of Leicester's members are ex-DMURC, migrating to the club after graduating.
+The club has always had a close association with both Leicester Rowing Club and its University rival, the University of Leicester Boat Club.
+A report from 1997 states that De Montfort University contributed £10,000 of partnership funding towards the building of Leicester Rowing Clubs boathouse, this gave the opportunity for the University to store 4 coxed fours and one eight for their squads to use.
+There have been DMURC / Leicester RC composite boats in the past (Women's 8+, WEHORR, 1996).

 In the future the club plans to continue to grow acquiring more support each year from DMU Athletics Union due to improving success and progression.

 Competition

-There are a few annual regattas that the rowing club has frequented over the last 10 years, these mainly include Monmouth Regatta, BUCS Regatta, Peterborough Regatta, Ironbridge Regatta and especially Shrewsbury Regatta where the freshers are formerly "welcomed" into the club.
-In past years the club has also been to GBR Regatta, Metropolitan Regatta and St Neots Regatta, as well as many others.
+There are a few annual regattas that the rowing club has frequented over the last 10 years, these mainly include Monmouth Regatta, BUCS Regatta, Peterborough Regatta, Ironbridge Regatta and especially Shrewsbury Regatta.

-Shrewsbury Regatta - The club has competed at Shrewsbury Regatta for nearly 10 years and DMURC have a close relationship with Pengwern Boat Club who organise the regatta.
+Shrewsbury Regatta – The club has competed at Shrewsbury Regatta for nearly 10 years and DMURC have a close relationship with Pengwern Boat Club who organise the regatta.